 The LBC is a biobank initiative to facilitate (biomarker) cancer research.
 In collaboration with and spearheaded by urgent clinical needs, collaborating departments and clinical stakeholders have initiated biobanks for various types of cancer.

 These subtype biobanks collect, process and store samples according to standardized protocols and together will form the LBC-biobank.
-Additionally, samples from healthy donors are collected, according to the same standardized procedures and can therefore offer a solid data set for case controlled studies.
+We also collect samples from healthy donors through events and spouse programmes to offer a solid, age-matched dataset for case controlled studies.

-Currently, the LBC has succesfully initiated several biobanks all established in the VUMC and AMC: a healthy donors biobank, and lung-, colorectal-, hepatopancreaticobiliary- and liver cancer biobanks.
-Additionally, five other cancer type biobanks are in the process of being initiated, all of which will be established in the VUMC and AMC.
+Currently, the LBC has succesfully initiated several biobanks all established in the VUMC and AMC.
+Four other cancer type biobanks are in the process of being initiated.
+We also collect samples in collaboration with large scale (inter)national clinical trials.

 Standardized clinical- and sample data collection